graphql-python/gql/README.md

 print(result)
 ```

+> **WARNING**: Please note that this basic example won't work if you have an asyncio event loop running.
+In some
+> python environments (as with Jupyter which uses IPython) an asyncio event loop is created for you.
+In that case you
+> should use instead the example in the [AIOHTTPTransport](#HTTP-async-transport) section.

 ### Local schema validation

 It is possible to validate a query locally either using a provided schema or by using